-- Sugar: Most of the sugar we use at CCEP comes from sugar beet grown in North West Europe and Spain.
+• Sugar: Most of the sugar we use at CCEP comes from sugar beet grown in North West Europe and Spain.
 In partnership with The Coca-Cola Company, we offer several routes by which beet sugar suppliers can comply with the SAGPs and meet third-party standards.
 Our preferred method is the SAI's Farm Sustainability Assessment (FSA) whereby farmers can self-assess the sustainability of their agricultural practices against a range of environmental, social and economic indicators.
-In 2017, 83% of our sugar volumes (including the small amount of cane we use) were certified as compliant with our SAGPs. - Pulp, Paper and Cardboard: Pulp and paper are used in much of our packaging and point-of-sale material.
+In 2018, 88% of our sugar volumes (including the small amount of cane we use) were certified as compliant with our SAGPs.

+- Pulp, Paper and Cardboard: Pulp and paper are used in much of our packaging and point-of-sale material.
 Suppliers can attain a Sustainable Forest Management accreditation such as the Forest Stewardship Council (FSC) or a certification endorsed by the Programme for the Endorsement of Forest Certification (PEFC).
 The FSC-certified logo, or those from the PEFC, represent a global chain of custody system, supported by a chain of custody certification process and independent inspections.
 Every new paper, pulp and cardboard contract now includes a requirement for third-party certification and suppliers have until 2020 to comply.
-Card and board used for packaging makes up the majority of our pulp and paper, and in 2017, 94% of our cardboard for secondary and tertiary packaging suppliers were certified as SAGP compliant. - Coffee and Tea: We source tea and coffee for our Honest, Fuze tea and Chaqwa brands, and work with The Coca-Cola Company to ensure compliance with our SAGPs.
-In 2017, more than 95% of the sourced coffee and tea met The Coca-Cola Company's required sustainable sourcing standards, with the majority adhering to the Company's SAGPs.
-This means that Coca-Cola is purchasing these products from farm locations and suppliers that meet one of the following standards: Ethical Tea Partnership, Rainforest Alliance, UTZ, Fairtrade, SAI Platform, 4C\, or SAGP audit or validation. - Juices (see case study: For orange, lemon and apple juice, we're working with The Coca-Cola Company, our juice suppliers and other third-party frameworks to establish programmes to ensure compliance with our SAGPs.
+Card and board used for packaging makes up the majority of our pulp and paper, and in 2018, 94% of our cardboard for secondary and tertiary packaging was certified as SAGP compliant. - Coffee and Tea: We source tea and coffee for our Honest, Fuze tea and Chaqwa brands, and work with The Coca-Cola Company to ensure compliance with our SAGPs.
+In 2018, 100% of tea and more than 95% of the sourced coffee met The Coca-Cola Company's required sustainable sourcing standards, with the majority adhering to the Company's SAGPs.
+This means that Coca-Cola is purchasing these products from farm locations and suppliers that meet one of the following standards: Fairtrade, Rainforest Alliance, SAI Platform Silver or Gold, 4C, Ethical Tea Partnership, or SAGP audit or validation. - Juices: For orange, lemon and apple juice, we're working with The Coca-Cola Company, our juice suppliers and other third-party frameworks to establish programmes to ensure compliance with our SAGPs.
 In particular, we work with partners such as the SAI to improve the sustainability of our juice supply.
-We expect all of our juice suppliers to comply with our SAGPs by 2020.